the-suri-project/suri-docs-old/docs/domains/bookings.md

   order regarding DNS, so if you book `mydomain.com` you will receive the equivalent suri `com.mydomain`.
   :::

-Apart from the previous options, users will also be given the possibility to buy the suri for a year at half of its final release price (the defined price starting from Phase 2).
+Apart from the previous options, users will also be given the possibility to buy the suri for a year at a percentage of its final release price (the defined price starting from Phase 2).
 This is the only way for users to choose custom names during the booking process.

 Finally, we will be dropping giveaways during the whole first phase of the project.
 Stay tuned on messages in